Alan Carney: Early life and career

-In 1943, Carney teamed up with Wally Brown as RKO's answer to Abbott and Costello.
-In addition to their inexpensive starring vehicles, Brown and Carney co-starred in Step Lively, a musical remake of the Marx Brothers film Room Service.
-Wally played Chico's part, while Alan Carney filled in for Harpo; the "Groucho" role was essayed by George Murphy.
+1943 also saw the pairing of Carney with comic Wally Brown as RKO's answer to Abbott and Costello.
+In addition to their inexpensive starring vehicles, Brown and Carney co-starred in Step Lively, a musical remake of the Marx Brothers film Room Service, featuring George Murphy in the "Groucho" role, with Brown & Carney as his assistants.
 The comedy team was also featured on a live USO tour arranged by the studio.

 After 1946's Genius at Work, RKO terminated the team's contracts.
-Alan Carney continued in films and television as a supporting player, working prolifically at Disney Studios in the 1960s and 1970s.
+Alan Carney continued in films and television as a supporting player, working prolifically for Walt Disney the 1960s and 1970s.
 One of Carney's best latter-day roles was as Mayor Dawgmeat in the 1959 musical film Li'l Abner.
+On television he played Harry Nolan in "Have Gun Will Travel" S1 E32 "The Five Books of Owen Deaver" which aired 4/25/1958.

 Carney appeared with Wally Brown in Who Was That Lady?
 (1960) and in Walt Disney's The Absent-Minded Professor (1961), but they never appeared in the same scenes together.
 The duo was slated to be reunited for It's a Mad, Mad, Mad, Mad World (1963), but Brown died not long before filming began.

-Alan Carney made his last film appearance in Walt Disney Productions' Herbie Rides Again, released in 1974 after his death.
+Carney made his last film appearance in Walt Disney Productions' Herbie Rides Again, released in 1974 after his death.

+Personal life and death

+In 1936, Carney married Elinor D. Miller.
+They divorced sometime between 1947 and 1953.

-He died in Van Nuys, California, of a heart attack at the age of 63 from the excitement of winning the daily double at Hollywood Park Racetrack.
+Carney died in Van Nuys, California, on May 2, 1973, at age 63, from a heart attack brought on by the excitement of winning the daily double at Hollywood Park Racetrack.